-SUPPLEMENTAL DISCLOSURE - CONTINGENT RESOURCE ESTIMATES AS AT DECEMBER 31, 2022
+SUPPLEMENTAL DISCLOSURE - CONTINGENT RESOURCE ESTIMATES AS AT DECEMBER 31, 2023

 Athabasca engaged McDaniel to prepare Contingent Resource evaluations of its Leismer, Corner, Hangingstone and Dover West Sands assets.
 All of Athabasca's Contingent Resources have been evaluated in accordance with NI 51-101.
-McDaniel's Report on Contingent Resources Data by Independent Qualified Reserves Evaluator or Auditor is set forth in Appendix C to this Revised Annual Information Form.
+McDaniel's Report on Contingent Resources Data by Independent Qualified Reserves Evaluator or Auditor is set forth in Appendix C to this Annual Information Form.

 Quantities of Contingent Resources may be estimated using low estimate (high certainty), Best Estimate (most likely) and high estimate (low certainty) cases.
-In this Revised Annual Information Form, Athabasca has reported its Contingent Resources using the Best Estimate case, which is considered to be the best estimate of the quantity of Contingent Resources that may actually be recovered.
+In this Annual Information Form, Athabasca has reported its Contingent Resources using the Best Estimate case, which is considered to be the best estimate of the quantity of Contingent Resources that may actually be recovered.
 All of the Company's Contingent Resources disclosed herein are classified under the product type of bitumen resources.
 It should not be assumed that the estimates of recovery, production and net revenue that are reflected in the table that is provided below represent the fair market value of Athabasca's bitumen resources.
 There is no assurance that the forecast prices and cost assumptions will be realized and variances could be material and there is no guarantee that the estimated resources will be recovered or produced.
 Actual resources may be greater than or less than the estimates provided herein.
-There is no certainty that it will be commercially viable for Athabasca to produce any portion of the Contingent Resources on any of its properties.
+There is no are of produce any portion of the Contingent Resources on any of its properties.